 With that in mind, try not to focus so much on your destination so you can stay on the lookout for interesting tourist attractions, restaurants, or other things you might want to check out as you drive.
 Stopping along the way at interesting locations is just as important as the ultimate end point when you plan a road trip!

 At these unexpected spots, you might be introduced to new foods, find unique souvenirs, or snap super cool photos.
 These surprises might generally be more fun than your original itinerary!

 5) Stay entertained in the car

 Since you’re going to be spending a lot of time in the car, stock up on things to keep you entertained.
-Road trip games, road trip songs, and road trip snacks can be a fun part of the overall experience, and they’ll help the time pass more quickly, too.
+Road trip games (yes, the license plate game is alive and well, people), road trip songs, and road trip snacks can be a fun part of the overall experience, and they’ll help the time pass more quickly, too.

 If you have impatient kids with you, road trip games are going to be especially important.
 But let’s be real, even if your car is full of grown-ups, games and songs can keep time on the road more fun and pass the time.

 Our Personal Favorites – The 7 Best Road Trip Games

 - The License Plate Game (find license plates from as many different states as possible!)

 - The Movie Game (say a line from a movie and have everyone guess the name of the movie!)